wovnep/aniluv/README.md

 ## Crunchyroll vs Gogoanime

-Crunchyroll currently disabled due to inconsistency in API.
+Crunchyroll temporarily disabled due to inconsistency in API.
 ## Download

 -   Download the latest version from [here](https://github.com/wovnep/aniluv/releases/latest).
 Make sure to select the right package based on your operating system.